ethankennerly/as2cs/README.md

     }
  * Constant declaration.
  * Cast type by ActionScript "as" keyword.
+ * Replace a few frequently used array properties and methods by pattern recognition only.
+  So other instances with these same methods or properties are also replaced.
+ * ActionScript Vector.length to C# List.Count.
+ * ActionScript Vector.concat() to C# List.Clone().
+ * ActionScript Vector.push to C# List.Add.
+ * ActionScript Array.concat() to C# ArrayList.Clone().
+ * ActionScript Array.push to C# ArrayList.Add.
+ * ActionScript Array.length to C# ArrayList.Count.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * Explicit type-casting on access to a ArrayList to a data type.
- * ActionScript Array.concat to C# ArrayList.Clone.
- * ActionScript Array.push to C# ArrayList.Add.
- * ActionScript Array.length to C# ArrayList.Count.
  * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
  * Interface definition.